Sisal: Uses

 Traditionally, sisal has been the leading material for agricultural twine (binder twine and baler twine) because of its strength, durability, ability to stretch, affinity for certain dyestuffs, and resistance to deterioration in saltwater.
 The importance of this traditional use is diminishing with competition from polypropylene and the development of other haymaking techniques, while new higher-valued sisal products have been developed.

 Apart from ropes, twines, and general cordage, sisal is used in low-cost and specialty paper, dartboards, buffing cloth, filters, geotextiles, mattresses, carpets, handicrafts, wire rope cores, and macramé.
-Sisal has been used as an environmentally friendly strengthening agent to replace asbestos and fibreglass in composite materials in various uses including the automobile industry.
-The lower-grade fibre is processed by the paper industry because of its high content of cellulose and hemicelluloses.
-The medium-grade fibre is used in the cordage industry for making ropes and baler and binder twine.
+Sisal has been used as an environmentally friendly strengthening agent to replace asbestos and fiberglass in composite materials in various uses, including the automobile industry.
+The lower-grade fiber is processed by the paper industry because of its high content of cellulose and hemicelluloses.
+The medium-grade fiber is used in the cordage industry for making ropes and baler and binder twine.
 Ropes and twines are widely employed for marine, agricultural, and general industrial use.
-The higher-grade fibre after treatment is converted into yarns and used by the carpet industry.
+The higher-grade fiber after treatment is converted into yarns and used by the carpet industry.

-Other products developed from sisal fibre include spa products, cat-scratching posts, lumbar support belts, rugs, slippers, cloths, and disc buffers.
+Other products developed from sisal fiber include spa products, cat-scratching posts, lumbar support belts, rugs, slippers, cloths, and disc buffers.
 Sisal wall covering meets the abrasion and tearing resistance standards of the American Society for Testing and Materials and of the National Fire Protection Association.

+Sisal walls were used very frequently in the construction of Mormon meetinghouses built between 1985 and 2010.
+Because of its frequent use, it has become a meme in Mormon culture.

-As extraction of fibre uses only a small percentage of the plant, some attempts to improve economic viability have focused on using the waste material for production of biogas, for stockfeed, or the extraction of pharmaceutical materials.
+As extraction of fiber uses only a small percentage of the plant, some attempts to improve economic viability have focused on using the waste material for production of biogas, for stockfeed, or the extraction of pharmaceutical materials.

 Sisal is a valuable forage for honeybees because of its long flowering period.
 It is particularly attractive to them during pollen shortage.
-The honey produced, however, is dark and has a strong and unpleasant flavour.
+The honey produced, however, is dark and has a strong and unpleasant flavor.

 Because sisal is an agave, it can be fermented and distilled to make mezcal.
 In India, it may be an ingredient in some street snacks.

 Carpets

 Despite the yarn durability for which sisal is known, slight matting of sisal carpeting may occur in high-traffic areas.
 Sisal carpet does not build up static nor does it trap dust, so vacuuming is the only maintenance required.
-High-spill areas should be treated with a fibre sealer and for spot removal, a dry-cleaning powder is recommended.
+High-spill areas should be treated with a fiber sealer and for spot removal, a dry-cleaning powder is recommended.
 Depending on climatic conditions, sisal absorbs air humidity or releases it, causing expansion or contraction.
 Sisal is not recommended for areas that receive wet spills or rain or snow.
 Sisal is used by itself in carpets or in blends with wool and acrylic for a softer hand.